Languages

 Customizing the storage disk

-By default, exported files will be uploaded to the storage disk defined in the configuration file.
-You can also set the FILAMENT_FILESYSTEM_DISK environment variable to change this.
+By default, exported files will be uploaded to the storage disk defined in the configuration file, which is public by default.
+You can set the FILAMENT_FILESYSTEM_DISK environment variable to change this.

 If you want to use a different disk for a specific export, you can pass the disk name to the disk() method on the action: